 - Attics (especially under roofing and insulation)

-- Flooring or sub-flooring
+- Flooring or sub-flooring and along carpet edges

 - Hollow doors